 WRTA Passenger Code of Conduct Policy

-The purpose of this document is to establish the Worcester Regional Transit Authority (WRTA) policy and procedures governing passenger conduct on WRTA property and associated limitations on access to WRTA property as a result of infractions of acceptable conduct as described herein.
+The purpose of this document is to establish the WRTA’s policy and procedures governing passenger conduct on WRTA property and associated limitations on access to WRT A property as a result of violations of this Code of Conduct.

 Proper passenger behavior on WRTA property is essential for providing quality service to the members of our community and for ensuring safety of all transit patrons and WRTA employees.
 Establishing a passenger code of conduct and an associated disciplinary process is a necessary component to maintain the existing high levels of service for all transit patrons.

 - “WRTA property” means the vehicles, WRTA owned bus stops, WRTA owned shelters and other public transportation system facilities owned or operated by WRTA.

 - “WRTA employee” means all duly authorized WRTA staff members, including drivers, supervisors, managers and contracted security and contracted employees.

 Table 1 lists activities and descriptions of behaviors that are either expressly prohibited or allowed on WRTA property.
 Unless otherwise deemed a “Major Infraction” below, behavior will be considered a “Minor Infraction.”

 |Soliciting or begging for money or anything of value.||Prohibited||Prohibited|